Lightswitch & the HTML Client - what does this mean?

 The Important Two Issues

-To wrap this up it is a very exciting point in time for the Lightswitch world with so much happening that I think it is important to take a step back and find a few key aspects about this amazing feature that will help position it.
-There are two that really stand out to me from all the announcements:
+To wrap this up, it is a very exciting time for the Lightswitch world with so much happening that I think it is important to take a step back and find a few key aspects about this amazing feature that will help position it.
+Two really stand out from all the announcements:

 Separate Client

-This is not a Silverlight to HTML generator – it is separate.
+This is not a Silverlight-to-HTML generator—it is separate.
 This means that awesome Silverlight chart you use today will not magically work in the HTML client.
-This has both advantages and disadvantages, but if you think about the dying of Silverlight I am very glad that they have a whole new growth path.
+This has both advantages and disadvantages, but if you think about the dying of Silverlight, I’m very glad they have a whole new growth path.

 It also allows for the real scenario of supporting a rich experience in Silverlight in a company (where we control all the machines and know we can run Silverlight for a long time still) and having a mobile or companion experience in HTML for those people on the road.
-Sure they do not get the great sales forecast chart but they can still capture their sales on their iPad.
+Sure, they don’t get the great sales forecast chart, but they can still capture their sales on their iPad.

 Web Developers

-A recent did an survey of app developers looked at what they are building today, what they were building and what they intend to build in the future (future = one year in this survey).
-Interestingly there are only TWO platforms that are getting growth in the future?
-HTML & Windows Phone.
-Android, iPhone and many others are all expected to decline.
+A recent survey of app developers looked at what they are building today, what they were building, and what they intend to build in the future (future = one year in this survey).
+Interestingly, there are only TWO platforms that are getting growth in the future: HTML & Windows Phone.
+Android, iPhone, and many others are all expected to decline.